DanielBretschneider/MetaViewer/README.md

 # MetaViewer

-MetaViewer is a modern metadata inspection and analysis tool, designed as an improved and streamlined alternative to *exiftool*.
+MetaViewer is a modern metadata inspection and analysis tool written in Rust, designed as an improved and streamlined alternative to *exiftool*.
 It focuses on simplicity, speed, and extensibility, making it easier for security professionals, forensic analysts, developers, and analysts to extract and review metadata across multiple file formats.

 ## ✨ Features